iadvize/documentation/docs/building-your-bot-on-iadvize.md

 ### Create a conversation
 Everytime a conversation starts, this endpoint is called.
 It allows iAdvize to notify your bot a conversation starts.

-⚠️ Unless you'll implement the optional `GET /bots/:idOperator/conversation-first-messages` route, leave the `replies` array empty as another call to `POST /conversations/conversationId/messages` is triggered right after `POST /conversations`.
+⚠️ Unless you implement the optional `GET /bots/:idOperator/conversation-first-messages` route, leave the `replies` array empty as another call to `POST /conversations/conversationId/messages` is triggered right after `POST /conversations`.
 It will be the right time to answer the visitor.

 #### Request - POST /conversations
 | Parameters         | In    | Description                                                           | Type   | Example                              |